michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 With the function in place, let's add the appropriate fields to our comment form.
 Below is a form you can use, but to summarize it sends:

 - `postpath`: relative path to the post
-- `redirect`: fully qualified url to redirect the commenter to
+- `redirect`: fully qualified URL to redirect the commenter to
-- `avatar`: fully qualified url of an avatar to use for this commenter
+- `avatar`: fully qualified URL of an avatar to use for this commenter
 - `message`: the actual comment left
 - `name`: name to display for the commenter

 Netlify functions can be reached at `/.netlify/functions/{function name}`.
 Since we named this function `comments.js`, our form will post to `/.netlify/functions/comments`.

 > **Note:** This was a "gotcha" for me.
-The url for the function is the name of the file without its' extension.
+The URL for the function is the name of the file without its' extension.
 Netlify's documentation states this but I overlooked it for several minutes submitting to /.netlify/functions/comments.js.

 ```html
 <form